 – Do make eye-contact when meeting with your Egyptian business associates, especially with male colleagues.
 Looking in someone's eyes is a sign of honesty and trust.

-- Arab men usually walk hand in hand although Western-style Egyptians rarely do this.
-If an Egyptian holds your hand, accept this as gesture of friendship.
+– Arab men usually walk hand in hand although Western-style Egyptians rarely do this.
+If an Egyptian holds your hand, accept this as a gesture of friendship.

 – The left hand is considered unclean in Egypt.
 Unless you are handling something considered dirty, always use the right hand.
 Avoid gestures with the left hand.

 – Do not cross your legs when sitting.
 Moreover, showing the bottom of your foot is considered offensive.

 – The ‘thumbs up’ sign is offensive in Egypt and the entire Arab world.